7 Most Common Causes for Leg Numbness

 Leg numbness has many possible causes, and most cases occur due to overlapping problems.
 A back pain management specialist will identify and resolve the issue.

-At the Spine Institute of North America, we examine all aspects of your pain and how it affects your well-being.
+At the Spine INA, we examine all aspects of your pain and how it affects your well-being.
 We specialize in least-invasive spine procedures and personalized treatment.
 Seek our help today by completing our online appointment scheduling form.
 Feel free to choose from three different offices across New Jersey.